• Skip to primary navigation

 Convection is the transfer of heat in a fluid.
 A fluid is usually a liquid or a gas!

-In the case of the snake it is the air molecules that are being moved.
-As the molecules near the heat source warm, they move further apart.
-This makes the gas (or air) less dense and so it rises being replaced by cooler more dense molecules.
-The molecules as they rise lose heat, come back close together (increasing density) and sink again and the cycle continues.
-This circular movement of air particles rises and falling causes the snake to spin.
-We call it a convection current.
+In the case of the snake, moving air particles make the snake spin.
+As the air near the heat source warms, the particles move further apart.
+This makes the air less dense, and so it rises and is replaced by cooler, more dense air.
+As the air particles rise, they cool again and become denser, which makes them sink, and the cycle continues.
+This circular movement of air particles rising and falling causes the snake to spin.
+This is a convection current.

 This process is how radiators work to heat our homes.
-The hot water inside the radiator heat the radiator by the process of conduction, however the now hot radiator heats the air around it which spreads into the room as it becomes less dense.
-This is replaced by cooler more dense air which is then heated!
+The hot water inside the radiator heats the radiator through the process of conduction.
+Then the hot radiator heats the air around it, which spreads into the room as it becomes less dense.
+This is replaced by cooler dense air, which is then heated!

 Safety Notice